rust-lang/book/src/ch17-04-TODO.md

 ```

 </Listing>

+Now the two futures’ work is interleaved.
+The `a` future still runs for a bit
+before handing off control to `b`, because it has some expensive work to do up
+front, but after that they just swap back and forth every time one of them hits
+an await point.
+In this case, we have done that after ever call to `slow`, but
+we could break up the work however makes the most sense to us.

 However, we do not actually need to sleep to accomplish this.
 We just need to
 hand back control to the runtime.
 We can actually *yield* control back to the